 MPA classes are taught by an impressive cadre of full-time, part-time and associate faculty.

-Offered with the Indiana University School of Law, this program provides an understanding of the legal and managerial framework of public service, nonprofit and quasi-governmental agencies
+Offered with the Robert H. McKinney School of Law, this program provides an understanding of the legal and managerial framework of public service, nonprofit and quasi-governmental agencies

 View MPA-JD checksheet

 Offered with the Indiana University Center on Philanthropy, this program focuses on the history, culture and values of philanthropy, as well as the managerial framework of public service.

 View MPA-MA checksheet